gwnrtools/gwnrtools/README.md

 # gwnrtools

-A collection of tools for academic research in gravitational-wave astronomy & astrophysics
+A collection of tools for academic research in gravitational-wave astronomy & astrophysics, and numerical relativity

 ## Tutorials